Updated: Mar 4

 Toronto -- June 27, 1990

 I was so happy to arrive in Toronto that morning.
 The huge metropolis on the north shore of Lake Ontario was a welcome sight after 36 hours of bumping through the endless Canadian Shield, trying to find the least uncomfortable positions in my coach seat to sleep in.
 I got so excited when I saw the CN Tower for the first time.
 From the train station, I went straight to the Selby Hotel on Sherbourne Street where I had a room reserved.
+(The Selby has since been converted to an apartment building.)
 I was in desperate need of a shower; I needed to wash away the last two days of sleeping on a swaying and clackety train car.
 Even though Ron and Gaye offered me a place to stay while in Toronto, I didn't take them up on their offer until I was on my return leg back through town.

 Over the next few days, I explored Toronto as thoroughly as possible.
 I had come prepared with a mental list of certain must-see venues after having learned about them from Canadian television shows, like Street Legal, and documentaries like Canada: True North.

-Toronto has been referred to as the New York City of Canada.
+Toronto has been referred to as the New York City of Canada, possibly to the chagrin of most Canadians.
 It is the country's largest city with nearly 3 million residents, and like New York, it is tightly packed with high-rises turning downtown streets into concrete canyons, and everything is very expensive.
 What struck me about Toronto was how clean it was, especially for its size.
 The streets, the sidewalks, the buildings themselves, all appeared to be spotless and well-cared for.
 I loved the mixture of modern and classic architecture, the ubiquitous streetcars, the quaint neighborhoods with their own distinct style and ethnic stamp, and the myriad restaurants serving food from every corner of the globe.
 It was a thrill just to wander through the downtown streets and connected thoroughfares.

 What trip to Toronto would be complete without a visit to the CN Tower?
 I paid the $10 admission to ascend to the top of the then tallest free-standing structure in the world, and then paid an additional $2 to go another 200 feet higher.
 (Today, it will cost you $32 to get to the top.)
 As I stood on the observation deck, looking out on the sprawling city fanning out to the horizon -- at what would be the equivalent of 114 stories in the air -- I was overcome with a sense of vertigo.
 There were super thick panes of glass jutting out over the edge of the observation area where small children were gleefully crawling around, seemingly unperturbed by the optical illusion of imminent free-fall.
 I have never been good with heights, but I was willing to risk the discomfort for this unique experience.
 I fell in love with Toronto in a single day.